For information about the Department of Justice and Community Safety you can view:

 During his career, he has been involved in responses to several major incidents, such as the Ash Wednesday Bushfires, the 2009 Victorian Bushfires, Christchurch earthquake, Queensland floods and the 2017 Bourke Street Tragedy.

-Ryan Phillips, Deputy Secretary, Victim Support, Innovation and Justice Operations
+Ryan Phillips, Deputy Secretary, Corrections and Justice Services

 Ryan has led the department’s Criminal Law Policy and Operations function as Deputy Secretary from 2017.
 Prior to his appointment in the department, he was employed in a range of senior executive positions, including as General Counsel.
 Ryan has held a diverse range of policy, social justice and legal roles across the government, Aboriginal community and private sectors in Melbourne, Broome and Sydney.